What Is the Average Prognosis for Mesothelioma Cancer?

 Prognosis for Rarer Types of Mesothelioma

-There are two rarer types of malignant mesothelioma that develop either in the lining of the heart or testes.
+There are two rarer types of mesothelioma that can develop in the lining of the heart (pericardial mesothelioma) or testes (testicular mesothelioma).

 Mesothelioma Prognosis by Cancer Stage

-Understanding the stage of your mesothelioma is an important step in determining your prognosis and finding the best treatments for your case.
-Pleural mesothelioma is the only type of mesothelioma with an official staging system.
+Understanding the stage of your mesothelioma is an important step in determining your prognosis and getting the right treatment.

 ---|---|---|